Hiding in the Shadows

 That’s when I stumbled into the world of calisthenics - a discovery that completely reshaped how I saw fitness.

-As I moved through rehab, I discovered something even deeper: the power of the body and mind.
-The injury became a pivotal turning point in my life, one that could have easily led me down a completely different path, but in that moment I realised, I could either nourish my body, stay patient and consistent through the process, or turn away, let frustration take root, and slowly diminish.
+As I moved through rehab, I began to understand that healing isn’t only physical - it’s deeply mental and emotional too.
+The injury became a pivotal turning point in my life, one that could have easily sent me into a spiral.
+But in that quiet space, I realised I had a choice: I could either nurture my body with patience and consistency, or let frustration and resentment wear me down.

-Choosing the first path showed me, in the most undeniable way, the extraordinary power that lives in both the body and the mind.
+Choosing the first path revealed something profound - the extraordinary power that lives within both the body and the mind when they work in harmony.

 Being bedridden for a week also reminded me just how much of a privilege movement truly is - a gift we so often overlook, until it’s no longer ours.